 Student was placed on Financial Aid Suspension, appealed their suspension status, had their appeal approved and has had financial aid reinstated.
-Students will be required to meet with the financial aid enrollment specialist to develop an academic plan to ensure future success in meeting the satisfactory academic progress standards.
+Students will be required to meet with the Financial Aid Enrollment Specialist to develop an Academic Plan to ensure future success in meeting the satisfactory academic progress standards.
 The Academic Plan will have specific requirements that the student will have to successfully complete by the end of the semester in order to be eligible to continue receiving financial aid.
+The Academic Plan is evaluated and reviewed at the end of each semester, and if requirements are met will renew the Academic Plan and continue on the next semester.
+While on the Academic Plan the student may meet SAP at a later evaluation and have their status returned to satisfactory, no longer requiring to be on an Academic Plan.

-If the requirements of the Academic Plan are not met the student will be placed on Financial Aid Suspension for the following term and not be eligible to receive financial aid.
-Student will then be required to pay out of pocket for coursework.
+If the requirements of the Academic Plan are not met the student will be placed on Financial Aid Suspension for the following semester and not be eligible to receive financial aid.